Fish7793/Zoom-Auto-Joiner/README.md

 # Usage
 1) Build C# project

-2) In executable folder create files for days of week you are going to use: mon.txt, tue.txt, wed.txt,
+2) In executable folder there are files for days of week: mon.txt, tue.txt, wed.txt,